 Increased Data Usage

 Since it’s recording and tracking all your device activity, you can expect that its data demands are pretty big.
-This is especially true if you tend to make a lot of calls or video messages.
+As I tend to make a lot of calls and video messages, I found that data usage gets way higher when you do so and there’s a hidden tracking app in play.

-If you think your phone is being tracked, there’s one way you can check.
-Simply turn off your Wi-Fi and turn on your phone’s cellular data.
+If you think your phone is being tracked, simply turn off your Wi-Fi and turn on your phone’s cellular data.
 Then notice if there’s an unusual spike in your phone’s data usage.

 Once you rule out any data-heavy apps, like online games, you’ll be able to check if it’s a hidden spy app causing the increased data usage.